-Embedded systems, including any eDOCSIS devices, are operated "over the top" of EPON by the DPoE System using [802.1] tagged Ethernet frames for traffic isolation that can be readily mapped to SF (and therefore dedicated LLIDs).
+Embedded systems, including any eDOCSIS devices, are supported using [802.1d] bridging methods on the DPoE System and DPoE ONU.
 This may be accomplished by using DOCSIS IP classifiers (as specified in [DPoE-SP-MULPIv1.0]) to classify CMCI or eDOCSIS traffic to an SF (and therefore a dedicated LLID).
-DPoE Standalone ONUs operate IP(HSD) forwarding for eDOCSIS LCI or CMCI interfaces using this same single model.
 When a DPoE Standalone ONU is (optionally) an eDOCSIS device, any S1 interface not directly connected to an eSAFE may be an LCI (to an external or standalone SAFE) or a CMCI port.
 When a DPoE Standalone ONU is not an eDOCSIS device, the DPoE Standalone ONU performs the same traffic encapsulation, classification, and forwarding on a per S1 'interface' basis.
 Whether the S1 'interfaces' are logically terminated at an eSAFE, treated as an LCI or as a CMCI (as in a DPoE Standalone ONU without eDOCSIS), the forwarding is the same for all IP(HSD) configurations.
-The following specifications must be followed for IP(HSD) service and all S1 reference points (which are LCI interfaces on an eDOCSIS device):